Codex Monacensis (X 033): History

 The early history of the codex is unknown, but it has been held in several places such as Innsbruck in 1757.
 It has been in Rome, in the Jesuit College in Ingolstadt, Germany, and in 1827 it arrived in Munich.
 Ignatius von Weitenauer, a German Jesuit from Innsbruck, noted in 1757 that the manuscript had once belonged to Gerhard Voss (1577–1649), a Dutch professor who had donated it to the library in Ingolstadt.
 The first page bears two notes related to Voss: "Doctori Gerardo Vossio pro publico ecclesiae bono" (Doctor Gerard Voss for the public good of the Church) and "Gerardus Vossius ad publicandum patribus soc.
 Jes.
 Ger. communica[vit?]"
 (Shared by Gerard Voss to publicise the fathers of the society of German Jesuits).
-The manuscript is currently located in the Munich University Library (fol.
-30), in Munich, Germany.
+The manuscript is currently located in LMU Munich's University Library (fol.
+30) in Munich, Germany.